Parks-Laboratory/rqtl_pipeline/make_rqtl_inputs/README.md

 		<Global.RQTL_SEX_LABEL>,<1st individual's sex>,...,<ith individual's sex>
 		<Global.RQTL_ID_LABEL>,<1st individual's id>,...,<ith individual's id>

-	Notes:
+Notes on outputs:
 * hetero file contains phenotype values for all males and females
 * female file contains phenotype values for all females, and marks the phenotype values for all males as missing
 * male file (analogous to female file, female values all marked missing)

 ## Geno